CAR Newsletter - April 2023

 Submission of OMES Form 94P

 When an employee reimburses a payroll overpayment, please complete and submit the OMES Form 94P as soon possible after the reimbursement is made.
 Timely submission helps ensure corrections are reflected in the quarter in which they occurred for proper reporting and helps in the full recovery of OPERS retirement amounts.
 If the retirement system is not aware of an overpayment and the pending overpayment refund request, payouts to former employees may be incorrect, resulting in a loss to the agency.
 In addition, retirement calculations may be incorrect if the overpayment is not reported timely.

-Please do not provide copies of personal checks or earning statements.
+Please do not provide copies of personal checks or copies of the payslip.
 The form allows the agency to enter the amount reimbursed.
 Additional backup data is not required.

 The form requires the state employee ID (EmplID) be entered.
-This is for the privacy and security of the employee, so please do not submit with the social security number or any other number.
+This is for the privacy and security of the employee, please do not submit with the Social Security number or any other number.